 Class assemblies, end of term productions, and church services are also fantastic opportunities for children to practise their speaking and listening skills on different audiences.

-Spring Term 2018 - Novel Linked English Curriculum
+2018 - Novel Linked English Curriculum

 In each key stage 2 classroom there is an amazing inspirational display that has been taken from each of the texts.
 Here are some of the immersive corners from last year's novels.